Grand title of the emperor of Austria: King of Croatia

 In 1102 the Croatian nobles agreed to share the same King as Hungary.
-In 1527 Ferdinand I was elected king, and the title made hereditary.
+In 1527 Ferdinand I was elected king of Croatia, and the title made hereditary.

 King of Slavonia

-In the 1490s king Vladislaus II of Hungary officially included Slavonia into the royal title.
+In the 1490s King Vladislaus II of Hungary officially included Slavonia into the royal title.
 In 1526 when Ferdinand I was elected king he inherited the title and passed it to his descendants.

 King of Galicia and Lodomeria

 Galicia and Lodomeria was annexed by Austria in the First Partition of Poland, creating a new kingdom for the Habsburgs.
 The title had been claimed by the Kings of Hungary in the Middle Ages.

 King of Illyria

-With the re-annexation of the Illyrian provinces in 1815 the Habsburgs created a new crown land.
+With the re-annexation of the Illyrian provinces in 1815 the Habsburgs created a new crown land, the Kingdom of Illyria.
 Although abolished in 1848, the title was kept.

 King of Jerusalem

 The Kingdom of Jerusalem was abolished upon its conquest by the Egyptian Mamluks in 1291 AD.
 The Habsburgs were one of many dynasties to claim the title.
 They inherited it through the House of Lorraine.
 In the 18th century, the title was added by Leopold I of Lorraine, Francis I's father, in order to claim a royal title.